 In early 2020, we saw the beginning of what would become a world-wide pandemic and public health crisis.
 Understanding what the COVID-19 coronavirus is as well as how we can work together to prevent its spread and where you can go if you have medical, public health, or other questions related to the pandemic is vital to ensuring your health, safety, and well-being.

 Please visit my dedicated COVID-19 Response Information and Resources webpage for information about what I am doing on this front in Congress and at home in Hawai‘i as well as federal, state, and local resources.

 In the past, I have hosted events in the community as well as telephone town hall meetings to share with you important information about disaster preparedness and relief efforts as well as other issues.
-To listen to past events, you can visit my telephone town hall webpage.
+To listen to past events, you can visit my virtual town hall webpage.

 Table of Contents for Resources:

 - Create an emergency kit you can grab on the run if needed.
 It should include: